 O’Gara calls this her “go-to for dry hair” because it is formulated with a reparative compound that will “mend your frizz, leaving hair soft, shiny, and healthy.”
-While Living Proof Restore Shampoo also has a sulfate-free proprietary amino cleansing complex — which is typically synonymous with suds-free — it will still “work up a nice lather” for those that prefer the clean feeling that comes from a deeper cleansing.
-In addition to having no sulfates, this formula is also cruelty, SLS-, and silicone-free.
+While Living Proof Restore Shampoo also has a sulfate-free proprietary amino cleansing complex — which is typically synonymous with suds-free — it will still “work up a nice lather” for those who prefer the clean feeling that comes from a deeper cleansing without stripping.
+It also has phytantriol, which preserves color and reduces damage.

 Best shampoo for oily color-treated hair

 Sachajuan Colour Protect Shampoo can add serious shine to oily hair without weighing it down because the formula is designed to pump hair full of volume and nourishment.
-Jordan recommends it, adding the shampoo is also a “super gentle cleanser that does not strip color” and is formulated with a UV protectant.
+Jordan recommends it, adding the shampoo is also a “super-gentle cleanser that does not strip color” and is formulated with a UV protectant.
 Jordan tells us that while Sachajuan does use sulfates (and is the only shampoo on this list that does), the ingredients are produced in “small batches in Sweden” and give fantastic results, which is why she still recommends it.
 When I got my hair highlighted in the fall, this was the shampoo I began using (after Sachajuan was kind enough to send it to me), and I can say with certainty that Jordan did not overpromise: My color lasted for months and my hair looked great after each wash.

 Best shampoo for fine color-treated hair

-For fine color-treated hair, Connors suggests Kevin Murphy’s Angel Wash.
+For fine, color-treated hair, Connors suggests Kevin Murphy’s Angel Wash.
 It contains green-tea extract, which “increases hair elasticity,” and oat protein, which “adds fullness while protecting color and gives fine hair body and shine,” he explains.
-As an added plus, the packaging is made from recycled ocean-waste plastic, making it good for both your hair and the earth, he says.
+As an added plus, the packaging is made from recycled ocean-waste plastic, making it beneficial for both your hair and the earth, he says.

 Best shampoo for color-treated curly hair

-For highly textured, curly, and coarse hair, Thompson suggests this Innersense Hydrating Cream Hair Bath.
-It contains a blend of coconut oil, shea butter, tamanu-seed oil, and jojoba oil to pump hair full of moisture, as well as sage and ylang ylang essential oil to cleanse and balance the scalp.
+For highly textured, curly, and coarse hair, Thompson suggests this Innersense shampoo.
+It contains a blend of coconut oil, shea butter, tamanu-seed oil, and jojoba oil to pump hair full of moisture, as well as sage and ylang-ylang essential oil to cleanse and balance the scalp.